SciSharp/BotSharp/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-The Open Source AI Bot Platform Builder
+The Open Source LLM Application Framework
 ======================================================

 .. image:: https://img.shields.io/discord/1106946823282761851?label=Discord
     :target: `discord`_

-**Build the AI chatbot platform from scratch with .NET**
+**Build the AI bot from scratch with .NET**

-> The LLM powered Conversational Service framework
+> The LLM powered Conversational Service building blocks and best practice

 *"Conversation as a platform (CaaP) is the future, so it's perfect that we're already offering the whole toolkits to .NET developers using BotSharp the Bot Platform Builder to build a CaaP.
 It opens up as much learning power as possible for your robots and precisely control every step of the AI processing pipeline."*

-**BotSharp** is an open source bot framework for AI Bot platform builders.
-This project involves natural language understanding, computer vision and audio processing technologies, and aims to promote the development and application of intelligent robot assistants in information systems.
+**BotSharp** is an open source AI framework for your enterprise-grade LLM applications.
+This project involves natural language understanding, computer vision and audio processing technologies, and aims to promote the development and application of intelligent robot assistants in business oriented systems.
 Out-of-the-box machine learning algorithms allow ordinary programmers to develop artificial intelligence applications faster and easier.

 It's witten in C# running on .NET which is a full cross-platform framework.
 C# is an enterprise-grade programming language which is widely used to code business logic in information management related system.
 More friendly to corporate developers.
 BotSharp adopts machine learning algrithm in C/C++ interfaces directly which skips the python interfaces.
 That will facilitate the feature of the typed language C#, and be easier when refactoring code in system scope.

 BotSharp is strictly in accordance with the components principle and decouples every part that is needed in the platform builder.
-So you can choose different UI/UX, or pick up a different NLP Tagger, or select a more advanced algorithm to do NER tasks.
+So you can choose different UI/UX, or pick up a different Vector Storage, or select a more advanced algorithm to do NLU tasks.
 They are all modularized based on unified interfaces.

 .. image:: static/logos/BotSharp.png
    :height: 64px